Beryl Battery Energy

 About the project

-Ratch-Australia Corporation (RAC) is proposing to develop a new battery energy storage system (BESS) in Gulgong, in the central west region of New South Wales.
+RATCH-Australia Corporation (RAC) is proposing to develop a new battery energy storage system (BESS) in Gulgong to provide sustainable and reliable energy in the central west region of New South Wales.

 The proposed Beryl BESS would be located within the Central-West Orana Renewable Energy Zone (CWO REZ), a 20,000 km2 area connecting new renewable energy projects and electricity storage to deliver cheap, reliable, and clean electricity for homes and businesses in NSW.
 The CWO REZ is anticipated to unlock three gigawatts of new network capacity by the mid-2020s, enough to power 1.4 million Australian homes.